ygame11092017/ykit-wiki/ios/README.md

 - Import SDK : `#import <YKit/YKit.h>` in AppController.m

-- Add these lines of code in Application didFinishLaunchingWithOptions function in AppController class, after window setup.
-You can get GoogleSignIn_ClientID in the YKitConfig.plist.
+- Add these lines of code in Application didFinishLaunchingWithOptions function in AppController class (Please replace "mmmm" with AdsKey in the YKitConfig.plist )

 ```
 - (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions {